How to Respect the People we Love?

 To appreciate these ideas, we must first explore the very nature of love itself.

-We are all born with a natural self-love which motivates many of these things we do and it dictates our behavior and life choices.
+We are all born with a natural self-love, which motivates many of these things we do and it dictates our behavior and life choices.
 Even while we develop friendships and relationships and learn to share with others, it may also be motivated by a selfish desire for companionship, honor, or reciprocity.
 How is it humanly possible to develop an unconditional love for another person, especially in regards to a total stranger?

 The Maharsha, Rabbi Shmuel Eliezer Edeles (1555-1631, Poland), a famous commentator of the Talmud, explains that while we are commanded to love others like ourselves, it may not always be easily attainable or even practical, especially regarding matters when’s one own life takes precedence such as in situations pertaining to life and death.